Aparna-R5/Youtube_Project/README.md

 **2.1 Python**

-Python Programming language was used in retrieval ,manipulation and analysis of channel data along with some libraries sucha as pandas.
+Python Programming language was used in retrieval ,manipulation and analysis of channel data along with some libraries such as pandas.

 **2.2 SQL**